 Gross profits from lawful gambling may be expended only for lawful purposes or allowable expenses as authorized by the membership of the conducting organization at a monthly meeting of the organization's membership.
-Provided that no more than 70 percent of the gross profit less the tax imposed under section 297E.02, subdivision 1, from bingo, and no more than 60 percent of the gross profit from other forms of lawful gambling, may be expended biennially during the term of the license for allowable expenses related to lawful gambling.
+Provided that no more than 70 percent of the gross profit deleted text begin less the tax imposed under section 297E.02, subdivision 1,deleted text end from bingo, and no more than 60 percent of the gross profit from other forms of lawful gambling, may be expended biennially during the term of the license for allowable expenses related to lawful gambling.
 For licenses issued after June 30, 2006, compliance with this subdivision will be measured on a biennial basis that is concurrent with the term of the license.
 Compliance with this subdivision is a condition for the renewal of any license beginning on July 1, 2008.
 For licenses renewed with an effective date between July 1, 2006, and June 30, 2008, an organization shall carry forward an amount equal to 15 percent of any positive allowable expense carryover amount.
 This balance must be used to offset any future negative expense balance at the time of license renewal.

 (c) The board may adopt rules to:

 (1) specify the manner in which a linked bingo game must be played and how the linked bingo prizes must be awarded;